-After Guido came Nicholas, who "died while he was yet a child, as it is written, 'while I was yet growing, he cut me off.'"
-(38).
+After Guido came Nicholas, who "died while he was yet a child, as it is written, 'while I was yet growing he cut me off'" (38).
 "The third am I, Brother Salimbene, who entered the Order of the Friars Minor, wherein I have lived many years, as priest and preacher, and have seen many things, and dwelt in many provinces, and learnt much.
-And in my worldly life I was called by some Balian of Sidon, by reason of the above-mentioned lord who held me at the sacred font.
+And in my worldly life I was called by some Balian of Sidon, by reason of the abovementioned lord who held me at the sacred font.
 But by my comrades and my family I was called Ognibene (All-good), by which name I lived as a novice in our Order for a whole year long" (38).

-The name seems to indicate a docile, impressionable disposition, and all Salimbene's home memories point the same way.
-"From my very cradle I was taught and exercised in [Latin] grammar" (277).
+The name seems to indicate a docile, impressionable disposition, and all Salimbene's home memories point the same way. my very cradle I was taught and exercised in [Latin] grammar" (277).
 In other respects, his upbringing must necessarily have been rough, however favourable it may have been for those times.
 Home life even among the highest classes in the 13th century was such, in many of its moral and sanitary conditions, as can now be found only among the poor.
 The children had ordinarily no separate bedroom, but slept either with their parents or with servants and strangers on the floor of the hall.
 Thomas of Celano, describing the home education of St. Francis's day, and showing by his present tenses that things were still the same in the generation in which he wrote, gives a picture which we might well dismiss as an unhealthy dream if it were not so accurately borne out by the repeated assertions of Gerson 150 years later.
 "Boys are taught evil as soon as they can babble," says Celano, "and as they grow up they become steadily worse, until they are Christians only in name."
-As half-fledged youths, they ran wild in the streets : and it is essential to a comprehension of the Friars to realize what large numbers had thrown themselves into a convent, like Salimbene, just at the age when a boy begins to realize dimly the responsibilities of a man, and to look back upon what already seem long years spent-as his awakened imagination may now warn him with even hysterical emphasisin the service of the devil.
+As half-fledged youths they ran wild in the streets: and we cannot understand the Friars until we have realized how many of them had plunged into Religion, like Salimbene, just at the age when a boy begins to realize dimly the responsibilities of a man, and to look back upon what already seem long years spent-as his awakened imagination may now warn him with even hysterical emphasisin the service of the Devil.

 Our author had three sisters also, "fair ladies and nobly wedded," of whom the first was the Lady Maria, married to the Lord Azzo, cousin-german to the Lord Guarino, who was of kin to the Pope [Innocent IV].
 He had many other relations and connections of noble rank and distinction in other ways.
 His musical tastes came partly by birth and partly by education.

-(54) "My father's sister was the mother of two daughters, Grisopola and Vilana, excellent singers both.
-Their father, the lord Martino de Stefani, was a merry man, pleasant and jocund, who loved to drink wine; he was an excellent musician, yet no buffoon.
-One day in Cremona he beguiled and outwitted Master Gerardo Patechio, who wrote the Book of Pests.
-But he was well worthy to be so outwitted, and deserved all that befell him."
+(54).
+"My father's sister was the mother of two daughters, Grisopola and Vilana, excellent singers both.
+Their father, the Lord Martino de' Stefani, was a merry man, pleasant and jocund, who loved to drink wine; he was an excellent musician, yet no buffoon.
+One day in Cremona he beguiled and out-witted Master Gerardo Patechio, who wrote the Book of Pests.
+But he was well worthy to be so out-witted, and deserved all that befell him."